 JP would need to evidence that he had lawfully and legally exercised his Treaty rights in the UK for the entirety of his time in the UK, a hurdle that would be difficult for JP to overcome as he was not exercising Treaty rights as a student (remember the CSI requirements during his studies?).

-By securing his status under UK immigration laws, whether within or outside of the UK’s immigration rules, JP would no longer be recognised as an EU national who had exercised his Treaty rights in the UK for 3 years.
+Previously, securing his status under UK immigration laws would have meant that JP would no longer have been recognised as an EU national exercising his Treaty rights in the UK.

-So what were JP’s options?
-JP was advised to take a wait and see approach to his status and arrange for his wife (once married) to apply for an EEA family permit to join him.
+That said, based on JP’s circumstances and longer term plans, JP was advised to take a wait- and-see approach to his status and arrange for his wife (once married) to apply for an EEA family permit to join him, soon afterwards, in 2018.

-Under the Government’s proposed new settled status, settled status would grant EU nationals, once they had completed 5 years’ lawful residence, whether or not they held CSI as an EEA student or not.
+Under the Government’s proposals, EU nationals would be granted new settled status once they had completed 5 years’ lawful continuous residence in the UK.
+More importantly, that status would be granted, according to the Government, whether or not the EU national held CSI as a student (or self-sufficient person) or not.

 Of course, the Government’s intentions are not set in stone.